oaworks/plugin/README.md

 * Click the newly appeared 'Load unpacked extension...' button
 * Browse to the project directory you just downloaded, click 'Select'.
 It will upload the zip file you just downloaded.
 * If you're experiencing problems with any of these steps, feel free to leave an issue on the discussion repository [here](https://github.com/OAButton/discussion/issues/new).

+## Managing releases

+* Only releases tagged "Release" can be put in the Chrome Store.
+Anything tagged "pre-release" will only work in development.
+Any time we want to release something new out to chrome, it will always be the latest live release that can be pushed to the chrome store.
+* Releases can be made through the Chrome store here: https://chrome.google.com/webstore/category/extensions while logged into the leads Open Access Button Account.
+* Releases should be tested on master, just in case, after release.
+* Releases tagged pre-release will increment whenever we push new features/fixes etc, and the most recent pre-release should be used for testing, then once testing is confirmed, we will make a live release.
+* Firefox packages are similar - ones in pre-release on dev will connect to the dev API.
+Live releases, on master, will connect to the live API